Veriqloud/kiwi_doc/general-doc/src/hardware-testing.md

 - fast photodiode
 - soldering lab
 - optical fibers and attenuators

-## Build the hardware boxes

-Some pictures for instructions

 ## Electronics testing
 This procedure is for individual test, on single node